uspki/policies/certificate-policy.md

 12. The CA's right to issue Certificates under these Requirements expires or is revoked or terminated, unless the CA has made arrangements to continue maintaining the CRL/OCSP Repository;
 13. The CA is made aware of a possible compromise of the Private Key of the Subordinate CA used for issuing the Certificate;
 14. Revocation is required by the CA's Certificate Policy and/or Certification Practice Statement; or
-15. The technical content or format of the Certificate presents an unacceptable risk to Application Software Suppliers or Relying Parties (e.g. the FPKI Policy Authority or CA/Browser Forum might determine that a deprecated cryptographic/signature algorithm or key size presents an unacceptable risk and that such Certificates should be revoked and replaced by CAs within a given period of time).
+15. The technical content or format of the Certificate presents an unacceptable risk to Application Software Suppliers or Relying Parties (e.g. the FPKIPA or CA/Browser Forum might determine that a deprecated cryptographic/signature algorithm or key size presents an unacceptable risk and that such Certificates should be revoked and replaced by CAs within a given period of time).

 #### 4.9.1.2 Reasons for Revoking a Subordinate CA Certificate
 The Issuing CA shall revoke a Subordinate CA Certificate within seven (7) days if one or more of the following occurs: